yoyongxuan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort students by name
+1. User requests to sort students by name.
-2. CadetHQ shows a sorted list of persons in ascending alphabetical order
+2. CadetHQ shows a sorted list of persons in ascending alphabetical order.

     Use case ends.

+___

+**Use case: Edit max score of exam**

+**MSS**

+1. User requests to edit max score of a specified exam.
+2. CadetHQ updates the max score of the exam.
+All students with recorded scores for that exam will display the new max score.

+    Use case ends.

+**Extensions**

+* 1a.
+User inputs an invalid max score (0 or less, or lower than the current highest recorded score)

+    * 1a1.
+CadetHQ shows an error message.

+     Use case resumes at step 1.

+* 1b.
+User inputs an invalid exam not supported in CadetHQ

+    * 1b1.
+CadetHq shows an error message.

+     Use Case resumes at step 1.

 ___

 ### Non-Functional Requirements